nya3jp/tast/docs/test_dependencies.md

 *   `tast` repository: <https://crrev.com/c/1382621>
 *   `tast-tests` repository: <https://crrev.com/c/1382878>

+## autotest-capability

-The exception to the above are `autotest-capability:`-prefixed features, which are added by the [autocaps package] as specified by YAML files in `/usr/local/etc/autotest-capability`.
+Exceptions to the above are `autotest-capability:`-prefixed features, which are added by the [autocaps package] as specified by YAML files in `/usr/local/etc/autotest-capability`.
 This exists in order to support porting existing Autotest-based video tests to Tast.
 Do not depend on capabilities from outside of video tests.